Alignak-monitoring-contrib/alignak-backend/docs/resources/ls_livesynthesis.rst

 ============================================

-    The ``livesynthesis`` model is maintained by the Alignak to get an easy overview of the monitored system state.
+    The ``livesynthesis`` model is maintained by the Alignak backend to get an easy overview of the monitored system state.

     For hosts and services, the live synthesis stores values computed from the real live state, each time an element state is updated:
+    - a counter containing the number of host/service not monitored (no active nor passive checks enabled)
     - a counter containing the number of host/service in each state
     - a counter containing the number of host/service acknowledged
     - a counter containing the number of host/service in downtime